scroll top

 The good thing about selling jewelry on Facebook marketplace is that you get to set your own price and don’t have to pay a commission.
 However, there are some cons/potential risks to be aware of:

-• You are likely selling your jewelry without understanding its actual value (unless you get a professional appraisal and lab report first), so you might be leaving money on the table listing below the item’s actual value — or over pricing it, in which case it is unlikely to sell.
+• You may be selling your jewelry without understanding its actual value (unless you get a professional appraisal and lab report first), so you might be leaving money on the table listing below the item’s actual value — or over-pricing it, in which case it is unlikely to sell.

 • You likely won’t reach as many quality buyers, which means you won’t get the highest possible price for your items.
 When you work with a professional gold or diamond buyer, they know how to photograph, market, price and sell fine jewelry to get the highest return.